PressForward/pressforward/readme.txt

 == Changelog ==

+= 3.4.5 =
+* Resolved CSS overlay design conflicts.
+* Fixed Nominate to Draft in the Nominated page.

 = 3.4 =
 * the "Nominate This" bookmarklet has moved to tools
 * the "Under Review" panel has been renamed to Nominated